Penn State offers five girls' volleyball camps

 Slay and Hancock earn individual honors

-Former Penn State women's volleyball Big Ten Defensive Player of the Year Kaleena Davidson enters her fourth season with the Nittany Lions.
+Former Penn State women's volleyball Big Ten Defensive Player of the Year Kaleena Davidson enters her fifth season with the Nittany Lions.

 Davidson was the starting libero for the Nittany Lions from 2002-05 and still stands as the all-time career digs leader (1,957) as well as holding the top three single-season dig marks.
 She returned to Penn State for the 2009 season after spending two years as an assistant coach at the College of Charleston.